StormLead Pro

 HIGH

-Hail ≥ 1.0" recorded within the past 2 years.
+Hail ≥ 1.0" recorded within the past year.
 Roof damage is likely — these leads are your best opportunity.

 MEDIUM